INNOVATIVE AND DEEP PEDAGOGY (IN ITS SIMPLEST FORM)

 Pedagogies is what - in the word of William Lovett (19th century Britain in Gert Biesta 2024)- distinguishes useful knowledge, from really good knowledge.
 We need our students to gain robust domain-knowledge (see i.e. the knowledge revival by Kirschner et al. 2025).
 But we also need them to aquire the kind of knowledge that allows them and us to not just adapt to the world as it is, but dare to make sound judgements and act upon that.

-Our pedagogy - by design, main centers around dialogue, and listening as a disruptive practice.
-It is your content that infuses the really good knowledge and ability for judgement into the curriculum, and we can come alongside you and partner with you to bring it to the surface and articulate it for you.
-We do that through ourselves deeply listening and dialoguing with you as a teacher.
+We love teachers.
+We love teaching.
+We explicitly partner with your teaching team, to make your teaching really great.
+It is your content and experience with students/your audience that infuses the really good knowledge and the ability for judgement and (double) dialogue into the curriculum, and we can come alongside you and partner with you to bring it to the surface and articulate it for you.
+We do that through ourselves deeply listening and dialoguing with you as a teacher -and then envisioning pedagogy for your unique course or degree.

 We excel in Paolo Freire’s approach to pedagogy, coupled with cognitive psychology/neuroscience on deep learning and the so-called ‘transfer of understanding’.
 Freire is perhaps the most important educator of the 20th century and his legacy still grows strong in new interpretations.
 These pedagogics infuse our work, including deep listening, and dialogues.
 We can combine our advice work with bespoke training for you as coordinator in conducting dialogues to ensure deep learning and transfer of understanding to new contexts.